 What is paronychia?

-Paronychia (say: "pare-oh-nick-ee-uh") is an infection in the skin around the fingernails or toenails.
+Paronychia is a skin infection around the fingernails or toenails.
 It usually affects the skin at the base (cuticle) or up the sides of the nail.
 There are two types of paronychia:

 What are the symptoms of paronychia?

 Chronic paronychia may cause the cuticle to break down.
 This type of paronychia may eventually cause the nail to separate from the skin.
-The nail may become thick, hard and deformed.
+The nail may become thick, hard, and deformed.

 What causes paronychia?